raymond1/simple-parser-generator/README.md

-# Simple ParserGenerator Generator
+# Simple Parser Generator

-The Simple ParserGenerator Generator is a JavaScript parser generator that allows the use of several input languages to describe a parser.
+The Simple Parser Generator is a JavaScript parser generator that allows the use of several input languages to describe a parser.
 The parsers generated are serializable and can be ported to any platform that implements the V1 virtual machine.
 This portability is accomplished by using a micro-parser architecture where multiple small and simple parsers are connected together to generate a larger, more complex parser.

 # How it works

-The Simple ParserGenerator Generator takes in a parser specification in either the M1, H1, or H2 languages(the M1, H1 and H2 languages are specified in the documentation folder, in the files [H1.md](documentation/H1.md), [M1.md](documentation/M1.md), and [H2.md](documentation/H2.md)).
+The Simple Parser Generator takes in a parser specification in either the M1, H1, or H2 languages(the M1, H1 and H2 languages are specified in the documentation folder, in the files [H1.md](documentation/H1.md), [M1.md](documentation/M1.md), and [H2.md](documentation/H2.md)).
 These files are read into memory, parsed, and converted into a collection of micro-parsers that are put into memory, ready to take an input string and convert it into tokens.

 Because these micro-parsers are portable and can be implemented in basically any sufficiently powerful programming language, they are essentially a type of virtual machine.
 This means that any programming language that implements all the micro-parsers could potentially operate the same parser loaded into memory from a different language.
 The M1 file format is meant to be a portable machine format still readable by humans that can serialize parsers written in one language and allow them to be deserialized and loaded into memory using another programming language that implements all the micro-parsers used in the first language.